wssimms/gssquared/Docs/DevelopLog.md

 the boot screen will display pre-packaged IIs.
 When you hover, you also get a text box somewhere towards the bottom that explains what's in that package.
 There are the built-in ones.
 You can also choose Load (to load a previously saved template), or Custom, to create a new template.
 I've got room for 8 tiles, if I use one of the spaces for the info box.

+going to try keyboard capture along with mouse capture.
+Linux ctrl-win-reset seems to work. if I only hit windows, it goes to linux. so, that seems to be working ok.